-It was the summer of my second year in college.
 I had just come back from a rough football practice that had become almost unbearable due to the hatred of guys on the team.
 I remember sitting in my dorm room chair contemplating what kind of life awaited me.
 How could I bear this?
 Roger Staubauch for the Dallas Cowboys claimed to be a Christian and all he got was acclaim.
 What was wrong with me?
 I opened the Bible to John 12:24+25.
 It made me start wondering about what it really meant to follow Christ.
 So many empty Christian cliches fill the mouths of insincere people.
-Could people claim to know Jesus but actually be hypocrites?
+Could people who claim to know Jesus actually not be sincere?
+I was quite naive.
 Would it not be loving to help such people see the error of these ways?
 Never did I imagine how much “Christians” would attack me for what I saw as personal concern.

-His Name is Jesus; “the Suffering Servant” and the eternal life He offers, here and now, compels a man into absolute surrender to live for Him, not a “Christian” image (Is.53).
+His Name is Jesus; “the Suffering Servant”.
+He is not a sinners prayer or church.
+No system or moral life style died on a cross.
+A person can only receive forgiveness and eternal life from His hands.
+What good is a Christian image.
+For such reality as this Jesus laid down a walk of suffering (Is.53).
 I was scared.
 How to act and talk, I did not know.
 How do I deal with “Christians” who have no heart for Jesus?
 I have never wanted to come across as better than anyone but I must hold to the reality of Jesus even if I am falsely accused and misunderstood.
 God knows my heart and bears witness to the truth of my life.
-I am an imperfect vessel preaching a perfect gospel.
+I am an imperfect vessel preaching a perfect gospel…

 Long suffering replaces self-righteousness with love, wisdom and understanding.
 There is something ‘magical’ about the raw black n’ white dealings of a wicked world against you because of Jesus.
 No ‘martyr complex’ just fact.
 Persecution is the only thing that provides true maturity and tests authentic cross-built character.
 My familiar world of family and friends slowly faded away as I was intrigued into a world of my Father actually willing to reveal to little ol’ me His marvelous mysteries.
 I was, and am, enchanted with the livingness of the living Jesus.